-As of November 4, 2020: Governor Andrew M. Cuomo has announced new guidelines allowing out-of-state travelers to New York to “test out” of the mandatory 14-day quarantine.
-Travelers from states that are contiguous with New York will continue to be exempt from the travel advisory; however covered travelers must continue to fill out the Traveler Health Form.
+Governor Andrew M. Cuomo has announced new guidelines allowing travelers to New York to “test out” of the mandatory 14-day quarantine.
+Travelers from states that are contiguous with New York are exempt from the travel advisory; however covered travelers must continue to fill out the Traveler Health Form.
 Essential workers will continue to be exempt as well.
+The guidance also applies to international travelers coming from any CDC Level 2 or Level 3 Health Notice country.
 The new protocol is effective Wednesday, November 4.
+Please refer to the link above for detailed information.

 Based upon Governor Cuomo’s Executive Order 205, issued June 25, 2020, the following states meet the criteria for required quarantine (as of October 27): Defined as 14-day quarantine even with a negative COVID-19 test result.
 This criteria is based upon a seven day rolling average, of positive tests in excess of 10%, or number of positive cases exceeding 10 per 100,000 residents.